siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Gravity as Refraction.md

 then used in chapter 8 to explain how a flow can bend strongly enough to close on itself.
 Here only the weak exterior effect of a large aggregate is kept.
-In the present chapter that weak exterior effect is written phenomenologically, at leading order, as a small constitutive loading of the local transport law.
+In the present chapter that weak exterior effect is written phenomenologically, at leading order, as a small constitutive increase in the local energy density.

 When the transport is written in conventional electromagnetic variables,
 $\mathbf{E}$ and $\mathbf{B}$ are complementary aspects of one organized flow.